 How Does My School Receive The Seal of Excellence?

-Schools that earn the Seal of Excellence do so by working closely with Welcoming Schools Facilitators and demonstrating, with documentation, the following benchmarks:
+Schools earning the Welcoming Schools Seal of Excellence (SOE) will demonstrate, with documentation, the following benchmarks:

 1. Policies and Procedures